Torsion and semi-degeneracy of second-order maximally superintegrable systems

 These equations are of the form:

-Since \(N\) is assumed to be zero, $(*2)$ is identically zero, and this requirement is equivalent to~\eqref{eq:linear.condition.nondeg}.
+\textit{Note:} These equations are formally identical to the previously considered Equations \eqref{eq:original_integ_conditions.1} and \eqref{eq:original_integ_conditions.2}.
+However, we stress that our hypotheses are now different, as our point of departure is a non-degenerate system, i.e.\ these equations already hold by hypothesis, and our objective here is to find the possible choices for~$s$ instead.\\ Since \(N\) is assumed to be zero, $(*2)$ is identically zero, and this requirement is equivalent to~\eqref{eq:linear.condition.nondeg}.
 Thus \eqref{eq:Qeqn1} reduces to the first summand being zero, and by the assumption~\ref{item:semi-deg.S3} this implies that $(*1)$ vanishes identically.\\ Before approaching \eqref{eq:Qeqn2}, we recall the following lemma, which has been proven in \cite{KSV2023}. \begin{lemma} If \eqref{eq:linear.condition.nondeg} holds, the structure tensor \(T\) can be decomposed into

 where \(\mathring T_{ijk}\) is a totally symmetric, trace-free tensor, and \(\bar{t}\) is the rescaled trace as defined earlier. \end{lemma}

 Since \(N\) is identically zero, Lemma \ref{lem:sformula} implies that \(s\) is closed and hence Lemma \ref{lem:tsclosed} implies that \(t\) is closed.
 If Lemma \ref{lem:TD} holds, it is shown in Corollary 4.6 in \cite{KSV2023} that \(q_{kl}\) is symmetric, hence